 I still have my regular check-ups, blood reports, and scanning done.
-I do this on a quarterly basis, though initially it was every month.
-I would also suggest even if you are healthy, once you cross an age, women are prone to have cancer.
+I do this quarterly every year.
+I would also suggest even if you are healthy, once you cross an age, women are bound to have cancer.
 I suggest women get their cervical and ovarian cancer check-ups done regularly.
 I am not on any medications at present.
-On an average I walk 5kms a day.
-I keep myself active and do yoga every morning.
-I keep myself busy and have always been working.
-Thanks to the lockdown and the Work from Home culture, which was really a blessing in disguise.
-It was business as usual for me.
+I walk 5kms.
+I keep myself active.
+I do yoga every morning.
+I keep myself busy.
+I am back to work and my business as usual.

 Alternative and Complementary Therapies:

 You are supposed to follow a strict diet with more protein and less spicy and oily food.
 Avoid carbohydrates.
 There is a chance of relapse.
-You are prone to grow cancer cells in your body if you put on weight.
+You are more prone to grow cancer cells in your body if you put on weight.
 Get your weight checked, and control your diet.
-Be physically active.
-Do meet up with your Doctors, it helps you.
-I am completely off sweets.
-I had lost around 18kgs during my Surgery and have managed to put on 8 kgs.
-Keeping yourself active and eating right is the MANTRA to overcome the weight problem.
+Be physically very active.
+Do meet up with your Doctors.
+It helps you.
+I was completely off sweets.
+I had lost around 18kgs during my Ovarian cancer Surgery.

 Life after Cancer:

 You should not take life for granted.
 Be good, and do good.
-Keep your karma clean and in some form, it will come back.
-Those little things make the difference.
-Enjoy every minute of your life and make everyone happy.
+Keep your karma clean and in some form, it will come back, and make everyone happy.